n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

   - "Halant,Va" (after the base consonant) and "Va,Halant" (in a non-syllable-initial position) take on a below-base form.

+Gurmukhi also includes the CONSONANT_MEDIAL subclass, used only for "Yakash" (U+0A75), which is rendered as a below-base form.
+"Yakash" should be tagged as `POS_BELOWBASE_CONSONANT`.

 > Note: Because Gurmukhi employs the `BLWF_MODE_PRE_AND_POST` shaping
 > characteristic, consonants with below-base special forms may occur
 > before or after the base consonant.